marinesciencedude/PapersPleaseModdingDoc/docs/txt-csv/Days.md

   * FINGERPRINT: Allows fingerprinting as an interrogation possibility.
   * DETAIN: Allows detention of suspicious entrants.
   * SEARCH: Allows searching as an interrogation possibility.
-  * SNIPING: (Unused, untestested in functionality) Allows weapons to be used for stopping terrorist attacks.
+  * SNIPING: (Unused, untestested in functionality) Allows the sniper rifle to be used in the event of a terrorist attack.
-* NEWS: *T Title S Sub-heading* The headlines that appear in the newspaper at the start of the day.
+* NEWS: *T Title S Subtitle* The headlines that appear in the newspaper at the start of the day.
 * BULLETIN: The text displayed in the bulletin.
 * BPAGES: The pageid of the Bulletin tutorials, found in Papers.xml, to be displayed after the first page.
 * DURATION:
-* RUNNER: Whether there will be a 'runner' (climber) terrorist attack that day.
+* RUNNER: Whether there will be a 'runner' (terrorist which climbs over the war) attacking that day.
 * LAMP:
 * GUARD: What guards will appear on that day, by their position.
 * PAPERS: (Unused)